alcinnz/Odysseus-Website/developer/web-bloat.md

 ### 3. Avoid JavaScript
 This has already been my most controversial prescription, but for the sake of [privacy](https://media.libreplanet.org/u/libreplanet/m/who-s-afraid-of-spectre-and-meltdown/), [security](https://mdsattacks.com/#accordion-tab-1-heading-11), and accessibility (discussed later) I stand by it.

 It seems clear that no new JavaScript engine can hope to catch up to the mainstream ones in terms of performance or API support, as such we should not expect them to.
 We should instead see how well recent web standards allow us to do without JavaScript, and failing that we should discuss [how new web standards](http://john.ankarstrom.se/replacing-javascript/) can help us move further away from JavaScript.
-Along that line I encourage you to check out [Intercooler.js](http://intercoolerjs.org/).
+Along that line I encourage you to check out [Intercooler.js](http://intercoolerjs.org/) or [Unpoly.js](https://unpoly.com/).

 #### Examples